morningred88/AWS/Database_notes.md

 1. RDS console> Databases menu > select you database> Actions> select take snapshot> enter snapshot name> click Take snapshot button
 2. RDS console> Snapshot menu > Select your database> enter snapshot name> click Take snapshot button

+### CloudWatch alarm for RDS

+When you create/modify a database, you can choose to export logs to CloudWatch logs.

+Then filter the metric of the CloudWatch logs, to create a cloudwatch alarm.